jamescherti/pathaction/README.md

-# Pathaction - Rule-Driven Command Execution for Any File
+# Pathaction – Execute Custom, Rule-Driven Commands on Any File or Directory, Just Like a Makefile but for Your Entire Filesystem
 ![License](https://img.shields.io/github/license/jamescherti/pathaction)

 ## Introduction